DV

 What is the difference between ISPY and SPYI?

-ISPY (ProShares S&P 500 High Income ETF) tracks SPX with a basket strategy, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
+ISPY (ProShares S&P 500 High Income ETF) tracks SPX with a basket approach, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
 They are issued by ProShares and NEOS respectively.

 Can I hold both ISPY and SPYI?